CBA-Tech-Recruiting/README/README.md

 As a candidate, you will be granted access to a repo set up for yourself, and the link will be provided by your recruiter.

-As a CBA employee, request access to the [CBA Engineers](https://github.com/orgs/CBA-Tech-Recruiting/teams/cba-engineers) team by pinging one of the org maintainers.
+As a CBA employee, request access to the [CBA Engineers](https://github.com/orgs/CBA-Tech-Recruiting/teams/cba-engineers) team by pinging one of the [org owners](https://github.com/orgs/CBA-Tech-Recruiting/people?query=role%3Aowner).

 ## Format